jayphd/jayphd.github.io/research.md

 </p>

 Ref:<br>
 Phadtare, J. (2018) Role of Eastern Ghats Orography and Cold Pool in an Extreme Rainfall Event over Chennai on 1 December 2015.
-In: MONTHLY WEATHER REVIEW, 146 (4). pp. 943-965.
+Mon.Wea.Rev., 146 (4). pp. 943-965.

 <h2> Indian Monsoon Precipitation over Orography: Verification and Enhancement of Understanding (IMPROVE) </h2>
   The Western Ghats is one of the rainiest places on our planet.
 The low-level monsoon jet from the southwest brings loads of moisture over the west coast of India.
 The Western Ghats provide a mechanical uplifting mechanism for the advected warm and moist air parcels.
 Thus, the west coast of India is prone to life-threatening flooding during the summer monsoon months, e.g., the Mumbai flood in July 2005, and the Kerala flood in August 2018.
 My research at the National Centre for Atmospheric Science, University of Leeds investigated the orographic effects of the Western Ghats on the west coast rainfall.
 A better understanding and model representation of these effects is necessary to improve weather forecasts.